ra559/cis106/_labs/lab1.md

 # What to submit?
 (Delete this section before submitting)
 * Submit the URL of this file in your Github repository.
 * Convert this markdown file as PDF and submit it in with the URL.
-* Each submission is worth 50 Points.
-If you only submit 1 you will get half the grade.
 ---